BhavinPatel04/prep/data-structures/non-linear/graph/README.md

 Path can be defined as a sequence of vertices where each adjacent pair is connected by an edge.

 ### Simple Path
 A Path(Walk) in which vertices and edges are not repeated.
 Most of times when we say Path, we mean Simple Path.
-So, if repetition is possibel, Path is called a Walk
+So, if repetition is possible, Path is called a Walk

 ### Trail
 A Walk in which vertices can be repeated but edges cannot be repeated